malwaremama/TLSDetection/README.md

 These are custom vulnerability signatures created using PAN-OS 9.0.x.

 #### Purpose:
-Detect TLS version without needing to enable a SSL Decryption profile.
+Detect TLS versioning without needing to enable a SSL Decryption profile.
 Since these will trigger informational alerts in the NGFW you can also mine this utilizing a SIEM for tracking and building visuals.

 #### Instructions:
 You will need to import these into your NGFW and tie them to the appropriate vulnerability security profile.

 ### Support Policy
 The code and templates in the repo are released under an as-is, best effort,